 We ended up needing a lot of help getting it moved out of the garage and into the back yard.
 My husband and I managed to move it around the house and to the gate by ourselves, but this thing seriously weighs at least 350 lbs, and my back just couldn’t cope.
 Luckily our neighbor saw us struggling and sent over her four strong teenaged boys to help.
 They had it on the patio in less than a minute.

 We even had a nice BBQ dinner that first night just to test it out!
 The kids said it was like eating at a restaurant.

 Then it was a case of getting that sucker weatherproofed!
 I grabbed some Olympic Waterguard Transparent Stain and Sealer in Acorn Brown, and we spent a few hours getting her painted up.
 I need to invest in one of those spray machines because man that was some WORK.
 Haha.

 But the whole family got involved.
 It took several days for her to dry, but she’s super purty now.

 I’m definitely going to be building a few more things for our outdoor area, and I have some cool projects to share soon, including a final reveal of how this table looks in our new patio area.
 But for now, I just really wanted to show how easy it was to build this table.

 In all, it cost about $90 in materials, and it took about three hours of work (not including the weatherpoofing).
 I like to think it’ll last a good long time.

 I really love the way it turned out, and I couldn’t be happier to finally have a table in our back yard!
-What do you think?
+What do you think of this contemporary picnic table?
 Will you be giving it a try yourself??